 We created an inexpensive, one-of-a-kind bathroom vanity by converting an old sideboard found at a resale shop.
 To save even more money, we used a secondhand sink and reclaimed marble tile to cover the vanity top.

 Scour secondhand stores and estate sales to find an old dresser or sideboard that will fit your bathroom.
 Take into consideration the width, height and length of the piece.
 If it is too tall, you may be able to shorten it.
-Usually a minimum width of 18 inches is needed to fit a standard bathroom sink, but you're better off if your dresser is 20 to 22 inches deep.
+Usually a minimum width of 18 inches is needed to fit a standard bathroom sink, but you're better off with a dresser that is 20 to 22 inches deep.